AmadiUchechi/Supply-Chain-Analysis/README.md

 2. Which suppliers or routes are causing delays or high costs?
 3. Are defect rates linked to suplliers or manufacturing lead times?
 4. What is the profitability of each product?
-5. Is transportation mode rrlated to shipping cost?
+5. Is transportation mode related to shipping cost?

 # Business Problem
 Uniquexcel faces several suppl,y chain challenges that could negatively affect operational efficiency and profitability, including: